-AP Law Common Entrance Test (AP LAWCET 2016) will be conducted for entry into those seats of 1st year of Five Year & Three year LL.B.
+AP Law Common Entrance Test (AP LAWCET 2016) is conducted for entry into those seats of 1st year of Five Year & Three year LL.B.
 Degree Courses LAWCET 2016 in the Universities in Andhra Pradesh and their affiliated colleges.
 These tests are being conducted by Sri Krishnadevaraya University, Anantapur on behalf of Andhra Pradesh State Council of Higher Education, Hyderabad.
 Candidate can read all the necessary details regarding AP LAWCET 2016 such as how to apply online, eligibility criteria, fee, selection process etc on this page.

 AP LAWCET 2016